-VACo supports continued study and action to address the causes for declining growth in transportation revenues and to develop recommendations to grow revenue over time to meet increasing demands for new construction and maintenance for existing transportation infrastructure.
-Such action must address the secondary road needs of counties throughout the Commonwealth, including additional funding for the paving of unpaved roads.
+Addressing Declining Growth in Transportation Revenues: VACo supports ongoing efforts to study and address the underlying causes of declining growth in transportation revenues.
+VACo believes it is essential to develop recommendations that will foster revenue growth over time, aligning with the increasing demands for new construction and the maintenance of existing transportation infrastructure.
+These actions must encompass the vital secondary road needs of counties throughout Virginia, including securing additional funding for the paving of unpaved roads.